codesnippetspro/code-snippets/readme.txt

 = How can I help contribute to the development of the Code Snippets plugin? = The best way to do this is to fork the [repository on GitHub](https://github.com/codesnippetspro/code-snippets) and send a pull request.

+= How can I report security bugs found in this plugin? = You can report security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/code-snippets).
+The Patchstack team will assist with verification, triage, and notification of security vulnerabilities.

 == Screenshots ==

 1. Managing existing snippets